nextedy/gantt-docs/docs/setup.md

     If you select multiple link roles, the first role is used when creating new links.

-If you do not want to let the user create dependency links, put following property to `Advanced` > `Additional Script` parameter:
+If you do not want to let the user create dependency links, put following property to `Advanced` > `Gantt Config Script` parameter:

 	gantt.config.drag_links = false;